manavjain99/oscar_buggy/CAPTAINS_LOG.md

 PS : THE disconiuities **may** get taken care of once MAD Filter comes into play.
 Need to fix that BUG. ..

+11.08.2020

+10.51 PM
+Did quite a lot of stuff today..
+Tried installing cubeIDE on Manjaro turns out not a good ide there ...
+Instead installed python lib dependencies here on windows and now running stuff on this machine OS.
+Sad But no other options..
+But studff is working good news there

+Did ITM init on MCU !!
+It works for general debugging rnow.
+Did take care of Interrupts and Buffers , now able to send python messages on there ..
+Did a Manual UART send data and debugging via CubeIDE .

+bREAKS when debugging alongwith python probably coz you cant stop time , the inputs of python are real time.

+Tried disabling breakpoints and running , didnt break hopefully its working well , Highly unprobable though

+Will be now parsing the data and printing the stuff on ITM later to see if the data is verified correctlty or not ...

+For now ..
+C me later .